Can-Am Spyder: Features

-The Spyder has traction and stability control, and antilock brakes.
+The Spyder has traction and stability control, and anti-lock brakes.
 In most US states the Spyder is licensed as a motorcycle.
 In California, Delaware, Nevada, and South Carolina only a regular driver's license is required—however, helmet laws apply in California as they do for all motorcyclists.

 All Spyder models have storage space under the hood at the front of the vehicle, referred to as a frunk.
 Top rear dual helmet boxes and other accessories for the Spyder are also available.

 The Spyder also has front and rear brakes which are both actuated by the same foot pedal, a reverse gear, power steering and an optional electric shift (clutchless) transmission.